Unlisted Brand • Denman - Classic Styling Brushes • Hair Styling Tools

 I vastly prefer my wooden paddle brushes for everyday use (Aveda, The Body Shop, Conair)…they sort out tangles unbelievably easily and are more gentle than any Denman I've tried.
-My hair: 2b-c, fine, dense, heavy highlights, almost elbow length.
+My hair: 2b-c, fine, dense, heavy highlights, almost elbow length and I don't find that these Denman brushes do anything special for my texture.
 I would only repurchase the small travel size brush, the D14.

 -Durable/sturdy.
 I find the D3 a reasonable size for travel, especially for a full size brush.

 -Easily cleaned and sanitized by sliding out the rubber pad from the plastic handle.
 It's sort of revolting how dirty a brush can get, so being able to thoroughly clean the brush is a huge plus.
 Obviously, you'd want to be more careful with a wooden handle and water than a plastic one, but my wooden one has held up fine over the past year or so with light monthly washing.